-Statistical analysis was performed using the R environment for statistical computing (R Core Team, 2015) together with several R-packages.
+Statistical analysis was performed using the R environment for statistical computing (R Core Team, 2015) together with several R-packages. tseries (Trapletti y Hornik, 2015), qcc (Scrucca, 2004).

-3.1 Time Series
+3.1.
+Time Series

 Prediction of the mortality index requires the previous adjustment of a time series to SMR, which is carried out by means of the Box-Jenkins methodology using an R-package forecast developed by Hyndman (2015) (Hyndman and Khandakar, 2008).
-The package tseries (Trapletti y Hornik, 2015) was also used.
-The standard autoregressive integrated moving average (ARIMA) models are denoted ARIMA(p, d, q), where p, d and q are autoregressive, difference and moving average orders, respectively.
-A time series Y_t is said to be able to be represented as an ARIMA(p, d, q) if it can be modelled according to the following equation:
+The standard autoregressive integrated moving average (ARIMA) models are denoted ARIMA(p,d,q) where p, d and q are autoregressive, difference and moving average orders, respectively.
+The time series are extensively described in Peña (2005).